ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 ## Migration step

+A migration is a list of steps.
+A step is an action mode on a type of objects.

-A migration step is an item starting with the mandatory properties `type` and `mode`, for example:
+In a migration file, a step is an array item starting with the mandatory properties `type` and `mode`, for example:

 ```yaml
 -